Counselling Formats

 Video Call

-After booking a session with Holly, a meeting link will be emailed to you.
+After booking a session with Holly, an appointment confirmation with a secure video call link will be emailed to you.
 Wherever you are, check that you have a stable internet connection, and log on to the call with your preferred device.

 Face-to-Face

-Holly currently offers face-to-face sessions from her office in Taipei.
+Holly offers face-to-face sessions from her office in Taipei.

 Email

-You might prefer writing to Holly on a regular basis instead of having sessions.
+You might prefer writing to Holly on a regular basis instead of meeting for sessions.

 Emails are generally 300-500 words in length, and exchanged weekly or bi-weekly.